 tail -f /var/log/messages

-Any posterior hardware issue happening while rendering may provide useful feedback in that console.
-Pay special attention to CPU temperature issues.
+Any posterior hardware issue happening during playbacks or rendering may provide useful feedback in that console.
+Pay special attention to CPU temperature issues and disk IO errors.

 - If it is not a recurrent problem, reboot the system and try again.
 Maybe it was a one-time problem.
 And if it is not, check if it does not happen at the beginning but only after a while, as this is going to be valuable information for some of the points below.

 - Switch off Live video and try again ( playback to GUI monitor ).
-If it can playback in realtime then the problem is probably one on the list above about Video Board issues.
+If it can playback in realtime then the problem is probably one of the Video Board issues mentioned in the list above.

-- Open a system performance monitor (for example, type gnome-system-monitor in a console).
-During the playack, check that the memory curve is not going into swap levels and the CPU curves are not too high.
+- Open a system performance monitor (for example, type gnome-system-monitor in a console, or execute Mistika->Edit/>Extras->SystemMonitor).
+During the playback (or render), check that the memory curve is not going into swap levels and the CPU curves are not too high.

 * If many CPU curves are high but not all of them, check mConfig->PerformanceSettings->PipeUnits.
 In general, high values are recommended (24 is a good reference, but some storage models may fail to work efficiently with high numbers ).

 * If the problem is related to CPU saturation (all CPU cores high) then there is not too much that you can try.
 Check that Hyper-threading is active in the BIOS.
-If you are using all the cores it is just that the system can not do what you want.
+But if you are using all the cores at high level then it is just that the system can not do what you want.

 - If the problem was not CPU related next thing is to check if it is related with media files or disk speed: Substitute the media clips by fast effects ( Wipe fx are ideal ).
 If it can playback in realtime, then the problem is most probably a disk speed issue or a speed issue related with the media files.
 If that is the case: